tweithoener/minimalistic-howtos/ups-monitoring-with-nut.md

 ### Setup SSL

 Create yourself a certificate in a NSS certificate database.
-In the following you will need the certificate nick (-n Argument in certutil commands) and the location of the certificate database plus the passphrase to the certificate database.
+In the following you will need the certificate nick (-n Argument in certutil commands) and the location of the certificate database plus the passphrase.
 [Check this HowTo](https://github.com/tweithoener/minimalistic-howtos/blob/master/certificates-and-ca-with-libnss3-tools.md).

-Certificate CN and certificate nick in db should be hosts domwin name or ip address (10.100.2.32 in this example).
+Certificate CN and certificate nick in db should be host's ip address (10.100.2.32 in this example).

-Get owner and permissions straigt:
+Get owner and permissions straight:

     cd /etc/nut
 	chown -R root:nut cert_db